Tejas2910/GNR602-Course-Project/README.md

     └── changed.jpg
 ```

-#Follow these steps to run the model:
+# Follow these steps to run the model:
-1.
+1. Run the simple.exe file located in the folder build -> exe.win-amd64-3.9 -> simple.exe
+2. GUI will be opened.
+Select the input images located in the floder Input Image
+3. Select the desired Output Folder.
+4. Select Ouput file name button and give desired output file name in the pop-up box opened.
+5. Select Start Decoding button, Output will pop-up in 2 minutes approximately.

 # Principal Component Analysis (PCA) for Multi-Temporal Satellite Image Change Detection